 Of David, before his anointing

 The Lord is my light and my savior; whom shall I fear?
-The Lord is the defender of my life; of wom shall I be afraid?
+The Lord is the defender of my life; of whom shall I be afraid?

 When the wicked came to eat up my flesh, my enemies and foes stumbled and fell.